Sustainable Forest Holiday LodgesClick on image below to see gallery

 CEC undertook a suite of detailed ecological surveys (Protected Species Surveys for bats, dormice and reptiles, and National Vegetation Classification), woodland and forestry survey (with survey work undertaken by our sub-consultant from the Cormac arboricultural team), and a landscape and visual appraisal.
 Findings from these surveys were brought together in a Woodland, Landscape and Ecological Management plan for the site, setting out the vision and means to achieve a substantial biodiversity gain in time in harmony with the development, a key document included in the planning submission.
 A key part of this plan is formed by the forestry management including widening of rides, felling of conifers and replanting of broadleaves along boundaries, thinning and diversification cycles and new planting, coordinated with ecological requirements.
 Landscape details for the lodge environment and a new access track were also prepared.
 A BS5837 tree survey and assessment completed the suite of documents for the areas directly affected by development.

-The project was granted planning permission in December 2017.
+The project was granted planning permission.

 Alex King, Owner Hall Wood Holidays